razoumov/publish/03-domain-parallelism.md

 <!-- Alternatively, instead of loading the system-wide module, you can configure multi-locale Chapel in your -->
 <!-- own directory.
 Send me an email later, and I'll share the instructions.
 Here is how you would use it: -->

-On Cedar let's exit out single-node job (Ctrl-D, if you are still running it), and then back on the login node unload `chapel-single` and load `chapel-multi-cedar`, and then start a **4-node** interactive job with **3 cores per MPI task** (12 cores per job):
+On Cedar let's exit our single-node job (Ctrl-D if you are still running it), and then back on the login node unload `chapel-single` and load `chapel-multi-cedar`, and then start a **4-node** interactive job with **3 cores per MPI task** (12 cores per job):